Pahang Kingdom

-In 1853, the fourth Raja Bendahara Tun Ali, renounced his allegiance to the Sultan of Johor and became independent ruler of Pahang.
-He was able to maintain peace and stability during his reign, but his death in 1857 precipitated civil war between his sons.
+In 1853, the fourth raja bendahara Tun Ali, renounced his allegiance to the Sultan of Johor and became the independent ruler of Pahang.
+He was able to maintain peace and stability during his reign, but his death in 1857 led to a succession dispute.
 The younger son Wan Ahmad challenged the succession of his half-brother Tun Mutahir, in a dispute that escalated into a civil war.
-Supported by the neighbouring Terengganu Sultanate and the Siamese, Wan Ahmad emerged victorious, establishing controls over important towns and expelled his brother in 1863.
-He served as the last Raja Bendahara, and was proclaimed Sultan of Pahang by his chiefs in 1881.
+Supported by the neighbouring Terengganu Sultanate and the Siamese, Wan Ahmad emerged victorious, establishing control over important towns and expelling his brother in 1863.
+He served as the last raja bendahara, and was proclaimed Sultan of Pahang by his chiefs in 1881.

 History

 Founding

-The consolidation of Bendahara rule in the Johor Empire originated from the late 17th century.
-During this period, the Bendahara as the highest minister of the empire were able to undermine the Sultan's powers.
+The consolidation of bendahara rule in the Johor Empire began in the late 17th century.
+During this period, the bendahara as the highest minister of the empire were able to undermine the sultan's powers.
 When Mahmud Shah II died in 1699, Bendahara Tun Abdul Jalil became the next Sultan of Johor and assumed the title Abdul Jalil Shah IV.
-His appointment was accepted by Johor chiefs based on the understanding that the Bendaharas would succeed to the throne if the Sultan died without heirs.
-Pahang, meanwhile came under the control of Bendahara Tun Mas Enum (1699-1717).
-He was followed by Bendahara Tun Abdullah (1717), Bendahara Tun Abdul Jamal (1717) and Bendahara Tun Husain (1721-1748).
+His appointment was accepted by the Johorean chiefs based on the understanding that the bendaharas would succeed to the throne if the sultan died without heirs.
+Pahang, meanwhile came under the control of Bendahara Tun Mas Enum (1699–1717).
+He was followed by Bendahara Tun Abdullah (1717), Bendahara Tun Abdul Jamal (1717) and Bendahara Tun Husain (1721–1748).